Lydwen/Mr.Statamutation/Specification.md

 	2. Testing with JUnit

 JUnit is a unit testing framework for the Java programming language.
-It will be used for testing the mutated code. xxx
+It will be used for testing the mutated code by determining weither or not the program has failed.
+Tests consists in a set of assertions about code functionalities.

 	3. Building with Maven

-xxx
+Maven is a build automation tool used primarily for Java projects.
+It describes how software is built and describes its dependencies.
+Maven comes with pre-defined targets for performing certain well-defined tasks such as compilation of code and its packaging.
+It will be used for the automation of the mutated programs compilations.

 	4. Reports as XML files

-xxx
+Results of the testing part will be defined in XML files.

 III.
 Assembly Line